tanjoewel/TMS/README.md

     - Frontend API call (done)
     - Refresh component when API call is successful?
 - Profile page
+  - New API for it
 - Doing an unauthorized action does not log you out, it just does not let you perform those actions
 - Snackbar for being logged out due to expired jwt token.
+  - **Before that, if time permits we can move the snackbar component to the root component and have a snackbar context**.
 - New constraints
   - All admins can disable any account including their own, except HC admin accounts.
   - All admins can remove any account from admin group, including their own, except for HC admin account.